-It is important we follow your child's progress and response to chemotherapy (“chemo”).
-Before going home from the hospital, you should be given discharge instructions with your follow-up appointment in the Hematology Clinic.
-If you go home on a weekend and do not have follow-up scheduled, be sure to call the clinic Monday morning to make an appointment.
+It is important for us to follow your child's progress and check to see how the child responds to chemotherapy (“chemo”).
+Before your child goes home from the hospital, you should be given discharge instructions with a follow-up appointment in the Hematology/Oncology Clinic.
+If you go home on a weekend and do not have follow-up scheduled, be sure to call the clinic Monday morning at (614) 722-3250, option 4 - phone nurse to make an appointment.

 - If your child has a Broviac or PICC catheter or other homecare needs, your case manager or discharge planner will set you up with a homecare company based on your insurance.
-They will provide your supplies and deliver them to your home or to the hospital.
+This company will provide your supplies and deliver them to your home or to the hospital.

-- If you have other home care needs, your case manager or discharge planner will help arrange for a company to provide them.
-Other supplies can be obtained from pharmacies or medical equipment and supply stores.
+- If you have other home care needs, your discharge planner will help arrange for a company to provide them.
+You can get other supplies from pharmacies or medical equipment and supply stores.

-- A registered nurse (RN) will provide teaching, either at home or in the hospital before your child goes home.
-Please tell the nurse, who does the teaching, if you are not comfortable with doing the home care.
+- A registered nurse (RN) or nurse practitioner will provide teaching in the hospital before your child goes home.
+Please tell the nurse who does the teaching if you are not comfortable with doing the home care.
 Often more teaching sessions are needed.

 - If you do not have insurance, ask your nurse to contact the Social Service Department to help you find sources of financial help.
 If you have insurance or other financial help, such as BCMH (Bureau of Children with Medical Handicaps), be sure to call and ask them how supplies are paid for.
 Phone: (614) 466-1700.

 - A letter or prescription from your doctor may be needed.
 You may need to mail bills to your insurance company or get supplies from a certain store or agency.